Who is Klymaxx?

 If you’re well versed in the sounds that pioneered a new wave of Pop/R&B music in the 1980s,

-and still do today.
+and still does today.
 Klymaxx, hailing from Los Angeles, California, pioneered the music industry

 by being the first all-female band to write, produce and perform their very own music.

-coined the infectious name Klymaxx and over the years, revolutionized the role women in the
+Created by front-woman and drummer Bernadette Cooper.
+This sensational female force coined the infectious name Klymaxx and, over the years, revolutionized the role women in the music industry play.

 The road to establishing the all-girl collective started when Bernadette put her studies on hold,

-took a leap of faith and decided to pursue her music dream full time.
+took a leap of faith, and decided to pursue her dream full-time.
 Adamant on finding the

 right fit for the Klymaxx sound and brand, she held auditions for years until she was able to

-would join the group.
-Together the girls carried the Klymaxx sound on to the next level.
+joined the group.
+Together the girls carried the Klymaxx sound to the next level.

-What made the collective stand out from the crowd, was their resolute passion to change the face
+What made the collective stand out from the crowd was their resolute passion for changing the face

 of what a musician was in the 80s by creating their personal infectious sound; then performing their